Career Options in Education

 - Public libraries have story times and love extra help.
 Adolescent areas of a public library may need someone to help students find materials.

 - Museums, parks, and outdoor education centers love volunteers.
-Tell them you want to work with children and specify an age group if you have one in mind.
+Tell them you want direct contact with children and specify an age group if you have one in mind.

 - If you have skills or knowledge to help local Girl or Boy Scout troops with badge-winning content, this is a great way to work with students.